neuronsimulator/nrn/docs/python/simctrl/cvode.rst

-.. method:: CVode.solve
+.. method:: CVode.solve()

-    Syntax:
-        ``cvode.solve()``

-        ``cvode.solve(tout)``

-    Description:
+            CVode.solve(tout)

     With no argument integrates for one step.
 All states and assigned variables are consistent at time t. dt is set to the size of the step.
     With the tout argument, cvode integrates til its step passes tout.
 Internally cvode returns the interpolated values of the states (at exactly tout) and the CVode class calls the functions necessary to update the assigned variables.
     Note that ``cvode.solve(tout)`` may be called for any value of tout greater than t-dt where dt is the size of its last single step.

     For backward compatibility with :func:`finitialize`/:func:`fadvance`
     it is better to use the :meth:`CVode.active` method instead of calling solve directly.